-There can be no doubt that the EU will take action as per the vision to interconnect the energy system and regulate through market reforms, budget has been allocated and a proposal for the next commission is underway.
+There can be no doubt that the EU will take action as per the vision to interconnect the energy system and regulate through market reforms.
+Budges have been allocated and a proposal for the next commission is underway.
 But we need to ask ourselves if the correct actions are being taken.
 Whilst the benefits of the current PCI projects are under way (gas lines in the north and south of Europe, synchronization projects with the Baltic states and interconnectors on the mainland in Norway, UK, Denmark and Germany), it must be said that these were approved prior to sufficient knowledge or understanding of the energy mix and transmission requirements that would be required and before the grid design and markets were formally established (i.e. before volumes and flows and import/export ambitions were confirmed, or generation capacity and adequacy issues have been resolved which are detrimental to grid design and market functions to support these are finalized).

-But as mentioned in the Sound Reasoning section above, one of the most crucial activities is to process the results of the technical and economic analysis derived from the energy system model results, these too need to be updated with recent feedback from the member states regarding energy system plans and climate action initiatives.
+As mentioned in the Sound Reasoning section above, one of the most crucial activities is to process the results of the technical and economic analysis derived from the energy system model results, these too need to be updated with recent feedback from the member states regarding energy system plans and climate action initiatives.
 In combination with inclusion of risks, uncertainties and opportunities identified by accommodating proposals on energy mix; a complete European wide framework can be developed complete with grid design and steps to be taken to achieve this to build on the transition efforts and ensure that this remains on track and represent best value.

 This cannot be achieved by applying the EU PCI project approval process as it stands110.
-It needs to be done by undertaking professional decision analysis and risk analysis.
-This in turn needs to be presented to the Decision makers so that they can take informed decisions and not rely on a few shortlisted proposals that meet individual CBA requirements.
+It needs to be done by undertaking professional decision analysis and risk analysis which will take the values from the energy system models presented earlier.
+This in turn needs to be analyzed according to Decision Making, Risk and Uncertainty frameworks and the spread of results and options presented to the Decision makers so that they can take informed decisions and not rely on a few shortlisted proposals that meet individual CBA requirements.
 This will help stagger and develop the investment and grid development apace and also provide clarity to current suppliers and retailers while the transition is underway.
 The current approach has resulted in lack of visibility with respect to capacity, adequacy and reserve requirements and thus has instilled a degree of uncertainty in many of the stakeholders and benefactors of the Energy Union.
 Already as a result of this oversight the grid is could have an energy shortfall in the near future as investment is withheld.
 But this offers an opportunity to an energy provider who is new to or already established in the market to provide energy to cover this shortfall should the infrastructure be made available.
 This could easily be resolved through communication and transparency of the process.